 PDF templates are available for preliminary round credentials if desired.
-Please contact Sahar Abdur-Rashid (srashid@ncaa.org) or Jenn Rodgers (jrodgers@ncaa.org) for more information.
+Please contact Jenn Rodgers (jrodgers@ncaa.org) for more information.
 If you are producing your own credentials, the "Conditions Placed on Use of Credentials" should be placed on the back of all credentials.
-That text, located at <a href="mailto:ncated-ncate
+That text, located at www.ncaa.com/media-center/credentials, should also be visible at credential pickup.